carpentries-incubator/reproducible-publications-quarto/episodes/05-setup-versioning.md

 > ## Our turn!
 >
 > We have a repository already prepared for this workshop at [https://github.com/carpentries-incubator/Reproducible-Publications-with-RStudio-Example](https://github.com/carpentries-incubator/Reproducible-Publications-with-RStudio-Example).
-> We are going to use the third option to download a repository from GitHub to work hands on.
-This is pre-requisite if you would like to follow along.
+> We are going to use the third option to download this repository from GitHub and work with it hands on.
+You will need this repo in your working environment if you would like to follow along through this workshop.
 > Let’s take a second to acquaint ourselves with GitHub.
 [At this link](https://github.com/signup), you may sign into your GitHub account or create one if you have not already.
-> ~~~
-> code
-> ~~~
 > {: .source}
 {: .prereq}